HelloLindo/MilkTea-Mooc/README.md

     > | :----: | :----: | :----: |
     > | 6304.24<br />Transactions/s | 14545.10<br />Transactions/s |  15479.08<br />Transactions/s |

+## API Document
+Check the `./ApiDoc` directory for the [API Document](./ApiDoc/README.md).
+> *If you want to view the website version of API Document, please unzip the `./ApiDoc/MilkTeaMoocApiDoc.zip` and open the index.html file.*

 ## Requirements
 **The following requirements are required in your machine for running Milk Tea Mooc Service:**